 Our beliefs come from our personal experience, our families, our culture, and the world as a whole.
 When I have experiences, they shape my beliefs.
 The conscious mind is aware of the environment.
 Subconscious mind is below our level of the conscious mind.
 Professor Emeritus Gerald Zaltman writes that neuroscience reveals that at least 95% of our thoughts and decisions originate at the subconscious level of the mind.

 Tor Nørretranders writes that the conscious mind processes information at 40 bits of information per second approximately.
 Yet the subconscious mind processes 40 million bits of information per second approximately.
 Most of the common approaches to psychotherapy only work with the conscious mind, and ignore that enormous power of the subconscious mind.
 This is despite the fact that the subconscious mind has a million times more ability to process information than the conscious mind.

-Research in three papers published in peer reviewed journals establish the effectiveness of Psych-K in changing the physical brain.
+Research in three papers published in peer reviewed journals establish the effectiveness of PSYCH-K® in changing the physical brain.
 These articles concluded that there is a significant connection between beliefs, the “Whole Brain State,” and rapid change in a person’s attitudes or in other words – mindset.
 Additionally, in order for a therapist to be optimally effective, she will be in a “Whole-Brain State” when doing psychotherapy with a client.
-Please watch this video and learn about Psych-K:
+Although PSYCH-K® is not psychotherapy, it can help a therapist or a client be more effective.
+Please watch this video and learn about PSYCH-K®: